rmariano/vim-config/README.rst

-In addition, just the command-line classic Vim version is supported, so no support for ``Gvim`` or graphical versions is included for the colour scheme, although pull requests are accepted.
+In addition, just the command-line classic Vim version is supported, so no support for ``Gvim`` or graphical versions is included for the colour scheme, although pull requests are welcomed.

 Captures
 ^^^^^^^^